emilyboda/recording-podcast-listening/README.md

 }
 ```

-Note that this does not include the date or time that you listened to the podcast, only the date and time that it was published.
+Note that this does not include the date or time that you listened to the podcast, only the date and time that the episdoe was published.

-The webplayer also does not give us this information, so I think it safe to assume that this information is not available anywhere.
+The webplayer also does not give us this information, so I think it safe to assume that this information is not available via the API.
 <p align="center">
 <img src="https://github.com/emilyboda/recording-podcast-listening/blob/master/images/webplayer%20listening%20history%20screenshot.PNG" width="900"><img
 </p>